exeluter/bnspatch/README.md

 #### Q: Does this work with [**d912pxy**][3]?
 Yes it does!
 In fact, I highly recommend using it.

-#### Q: Do I have to use all of the components for bnspatch to work?
+#### Q: Do I have to use all of the components for this to work?
 No. Each component works individually and may be used together or separately.

 #### Q: Isn't this unsafe compared to BnS Buddy?
 TL;DR: No.

-Long version: For some reason, BnS Buddy's developer gets really insecure when alternatives to his program show up and [really][12] [likes to][13] spread FUD around to discourage people from using them, using scary buzzwords like "injection".
+Long version: For some reason, BnS Buddy's developer gets insecure when alternatives to his program show up and [really][12] [likes to][13] spread FUD around to discourage people from using them, using spooky terms like "injection".

 While bnspatch does make use of a DLL hijacking to do its magic, this exact method is also used by the multi-client feature in BnS Buddy (and the XIGNCODE3 bypass as